List of lakes of Serbia

 Most lakes of Serbia are artificial, created by damming numerous rivers of Serbia for the purpose of obtaining hydroelectric power or as water reservoirs.
-Natural lakes in the Pannonian Plain are shallow, occurred as river arms or bogs, or by aeolian erosion.
+Natural lakes in the Pannonian Plain are shallow, occurring as river arms or bogs, or by aeolian erosion.
 Few natural lakes in the mountains are of glacial origin.

 List of lakes

 The list of lakes of Serbia, excluding the territory of Kosovo.